hunglvosu/hunglvosu.github.io/Publications.md

   </details>

 - **Learning Representations for Hierarchies with Minimal Support**
-  <br>Benjamin Rozonoyer nd Michael Boratko and Dhruvesh Patel and Wenlong Zhao and Shib Sankar Dasgupta and **Hung Le** and Andrew McCallum.
+  <br>Benjamin Rozonoyer and Michael Boratko and Dhruvesh Patel and Wenlong Zhao and Shib Sankar Dasgupta and **Hung Le** and Andrew McCallum.
   <br>
   Authors ordered by contribution.
   <br>[[PDF](https://openreview.net/forum?id=HFS800reZK)]